heikadog/zml/zml.md

 1. Miles (@milesthezshep.bsky.social) is an open zoophile.
 1. Mango (@mangoking.bsky.social) and wlightning245 (@wlightning245.bsky.social) follow open zoophiles.
 1. K9Nomad (@k9nomad.zoofurs.net) and Quetzal (@quetzalkreep.bsky.social) are open zoophiles.
-1. hothorses (@hothorses.bsky.social), and Forest (@vesperthefluff.bsky.social) follow open zoophiles.
+1. hothorses (@hothorses.bsky.social) follows open zoophiles.
 1. Rax (@raxrex.bsky.social), UnusualHorse (@unusualhorse.bsky.social), Kazuma (@kazumathehorse.bsky.social), and RealGrayWoof (@realgraywoof.bsky.social) are open zoophiles.
 1. wufferz (@wufferz.bsky.social) is an open zoophile.
 Though they don't say it on Bluesky, their Twitter has the zeta symbol in its bio: (<https://archive.today/bSV84>), and they follow open zoophiles on Bluesky.
 1. NightyBurr/Paper-Wings (@nightyburr.art) is a zoophile.
 She willingly associates with open zoophiles like WolfJLupus, even taking a commission for Telegram stickers of WolfJLupus in 2018 and including a "zoo pride" sticker: (<https://archive.today/DJy4D>). _[For transparency's sake, we've archived the InkBunny page for the stickers on archive.today: (<https://archive.today/w0Ydf>)]_ And in 2020, she co-founded a virtual furry convention called FeralCon, which turned out to actively harbor zoophiles (read the whole thread): (<https://twitter.com/ConStaffWatch/status/1284268195877019650>).